tanvirIqbal/problem-solving-with-csharp/README.md

 Given three integers, write a method that returns first number divided modulo by second one and these divided modulo by third one.
 Expected input and output
 ModuloOperations(8, 5, 2) → 1

+### Basic Problem 5
+Given a number, write a method that returns its cube.
+Expected input and output
+TheCubeOf(2) → 8
+TheCubeOf(-5.5) → -166.375